-2.2 Basis of accounting and preparation of financial statements
+2.1 Basis of accounting and preparation of financial statements

-The financial statements of the Company have been prepared in accordance with the Generally Accepted Accounting Principles in India (Indian GAAP) to comply with the Accounting Standards specified under Section 133 of the Companies Act, 2013, as applicable.
+The financial statements of the Company have been prepared in accordance with the Generally Accepted Accounting Principles in India (Indian GAAP) to comply with the Accounting Standards prescribed under Section 133 of the Companies Act, 2013 ("the Act"), as applicable.
 The financial statements have been prepared on accrual basis under the historical cost convention.
 The accounting policies adopted in the preparation of the financial statements are consistent with those followed in the previous year.

-2.3 Use of estimates
+2.2 Use of estimates